 Your bike hotel in South Tyrol – arrive & head out!

 The mountains are calling!
 Choose our hotel in Valles/Vals as your bike hotel in South Tyrol and experience the diversity of South Tyrol on two wheels.
 It’s quite simple: hop on your bike, ride off, enjoy.
 Thanks to e-bikes, bikers of all fitness levels can now conquer the unique Fundres/Pfunders mountains.
 Why should you choose our bike hotel in South Tyrol?
-Nutritious and delicious cuisine, cool ambience, and bi-weekly guided tours offered by the local tourism association in the warm seasons.
+Nutritious and delicious cuisine, cool ambience, and weekly guided tours offered by the hotel and the local tourism association in the warm seasons.

 Bike & wine – a highlight of your bike hotel in South Tyrol

-At 9:30 a.m., we will meet in front of our bike hotel in South Tyrol and...
+At 9:30 a.m., we will meet in front of our bike hotel in South Tyrol...
 Continue reading

 At 9:30 a.m., we will meet in front of our bike hotel in South Tyrol and drive together to Rio di Pusteria/Mühlbach, where we will meet our bike guide, Robert.
 After a brief introduction to the use of e-bikes, we’re off: via Rio di Pusteria/Mühlbach to Aica/Aicha to a bunker from the First World War, on to Sciaves/Schabs and then through the apple meadows over Raier Moos to Elvas and down towards the Novacella/Neustift Abbey in Valle Isarco/Eisacktal.
 Above the old bishop’s town Bressanone/Brixen, we will stop at a winery.
 In a wonderful panoramic location, we can enjoy a small wine tasting of Valle Isarco/Eisacktal wines – some which you will certainly find on the wine list of our wine hotel in South Tyrol.
 This is where our e-bike tour ends.
 We take the shuttle back to the bike hotel in South Tyrol, where you can spend a few relaxing hours in our wellness centre.